elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 She reminded us that the Art of a nation has a profound significance for us, when we study its history.
 Perhaps it may have the same [significance] when we try to study its destiny also.

-The next Article on our programme was a Review by Mrs. Miller of the late German novel, "Ground Arms,"--"Die Waffen Nieder"--, of which a German critic is reported to have said: It is not a book, it is an event."--[^Ground]
+The next Article on our programme was a Review by Mrs. [Maria W.] Miller of the late German novel, "Ground Arms,"--"Die Waffen Nieder"--, of which a German critic is reported to have said: It is not a book, it is an event."--[^Ground]
 [^Ground]: _Ground Arms!: The Story of a Life,_ by Bertha von Suttner (1843-1914) was published in 1892 in an English-language translation by Alice Asbury Abbott.
 Von Suttner was the first woman to be awarded the Nobel Peace Prize, in 1905.
 Miller quotes from Asbury's preface in her summarized remarks.

 Mrs. Miller told us that this novel is said to have produced as great a sensation in Germany as "Uncle Tom's Cabin" once did in America.
 The Author--Baroness Von Suttner, a noble Austrian woman,--had been known before this publication as the writer of two tender and witty society novels.
 But here she treats of the realities of war: making them tremendously